 Until 1966 the stack levels were closed to all but graduate students and faculty.
 Today, the card catalog has been replaced by an online one and any student, faculty, or staff member can search for a book’s call number using USC’s online catalog, find the book in the stacks themselves and then check it out with their ID card.

-More than 70 years after its construction, Doheny Library is still evolving.
-Recently, the building has been strengthened as an intellectual and cultural destination on campus with the redesign of some of its interior spaces.
-The library hosts exhibitions, lectures, conferences, performances, readings and the annual USC Scripter Award® ceremony.
-Numerous other modifications are underway for Doheny, including enhanced reading rooms for rare materials and a courtyard cafe.
+More than 80 years after its construction, Doheny Library is still evolving.
+The building is an intellectual and cultural destination on campus, hosting exhibitions, lectures, conferences, performances, readings, and the annual USC Scripter Award ceremony.